Regge Trajectories of Radial Meson Excitations: Exploring the Dyson-Schwinger-- Bethe-Salpeter Approach: Summary

 \section{Summary}

-In summary we test the capability to catch the first excited states of mesons (pseudo-scalar and vector channels) by using the Dyson-Schwinger and Bethe-Salpeter equations in rainbow-ladder approximation equipped with the Alkofer-Watson-Weigel kernel.
-This is the first step of an attempt to describe hadron properties, and thus implicitly confinement and relevant scales, together with the extension to finite temperatures and baryon densities in follow-up investigations.
+In summary we test the capability to catch the first excited states of mesons (pseudo-scalar $J^P = 0^-$ and vector $J^P = 1^-$ channels) by using the Dyson-Schwinger and Bethe-Salpeter equations in rainbow-ladder approximation equipped with the Alkofer-Watson-Weigel kernel.
+In particular, we establish a certain parameter range in which excitations do form a linear (Regge) trajectory.
+This is, however, restricted to the pseudo-scalar channel.
+Other channels, including larger angular momenta, require improvements, among them refined interaction kernels in conjunction with symmetry preserving truncations.
+The ultimate goal is to arrive a coherent framework which catches the observed sequences of hadron states on Regge trajectories in both the $J$ and $n$ directions.
+This is the first step of an attempt to describe hadron properties, and thus implicitly confinement and relevant scales, together with the subsequent extension to finite temperatures and baryon densities in follow-up investigations.
+Irrespectively of the quest for linear Regge trajectories in radial direction is the need of a proper account of the $1s$, $2s$ and $3s$ states in the quarkonia vector channels $J/\psi$ and $\Upsilon$ which serve as sources of direct probes in ultra-relativistic heavy-ion collisions.
 According to our contemporary understanding, at some temperature and at small baryon density, hadrons as quasi-particle degrees of QCD should disappear in favor of quasi-quark and quasi-gluon degrees of freedom.
 The transition happens gradually and may depend on the flavor channel under consideration.
 For larger baryon densities, the transition could be abrupt, supposed a critical point occurs in the phase diagram of strongly interacting matter.
 A few large-scale heavy-ion experiments, e.g.\ the beam-energy scan at RHIC, NA61/SHINE at SPS, CBM at SIS100, as well at NICA and J-PARC address in their physics programs the critical point search.
 For that, both the properties of hadrons as individual entities and the behavior of hadron matter are key quantities in reconstructing the final state of strong-interaction matter in collision.

-\begin{acknowledgement} The authors gratefully acknowledge the collaboration with S.~M.~Dorkin, T.~ Hilger and M.~Viebach on the topic. \end{acknowledgement}